Article 31 – Audio‑Video Surveillance Systems

 -

-The OOG may request to review audio and video recordings when conducting an inquiry as it relates to a submitted incarcerated person grievance.
+The OOG may request to review audio and video recordings when conducting an inquiry as it relates to a submitted incarcerated person grievance or third-party complaint.

 -

-The Allegation Investigation Unit (AIU) may request to review and be provided access to audio and video recordings when conducting an inquiry as it relates to a submitted incarcerated person grievance or staff misconduct.
+The Allegation Investigation Unit (AIU) may request to review and be provided access to audio and video recordings when conducting an inquiry or investigation as it relates to allegations involving misconduct towards incarcerated or supervised persons.

 -

-The author of an RVR may submit a CDCRCalifornia Department of Corrections and Rehabilitation Form 1027 to their supervisor to have the video data (with or without audio) captured as related to the circumstances of the RVR.
+The author of an RVR may submit the automated CDCRCalifornia Department of Corrections and Rehabilitation Form 1027 or 1118 request in NICE Investigate, or for institutions that have not yet deployed NICE Investigate submit CDCRCalifornia Department of Corrections and Rehabilitation Form 1027 or 1118 to their supervisor to have the video data (with or without audio) captured as related to the circumstances of the RVR.
 The Senior Hearing Officer during the hearing process will examine video that is submitted with a serious RVR, and ensure the incarcerated person has had an opportunity to examine any audio or video, as appropriate.

 -